codingfactory-by-itescia/lex/README.md

 ## Tech

 #### Backend
-The backend is the most important part of the development.
-It will contain blockchain and server related code.
+The backend will contain blockchain and server related code.
+We use Python because of its great built-in libraries and ease-of-use.
+Other technologies will likely be added on the long run but for now we will stick with those ones.

 ##### Technologies :

  - **Python**
  - **Flask**
  - UnitTest
- - Travis
  - Git